jonathanpberger/design-testing-leanux/deck20mins.md

 # Agenda

-1. What are the benefits of TDD?
+I. What are the benefits of TDD?

-2. How does TDD work?
+II.
+How does TDD work?

-3. How could we Test-Drive Design?
+III.
+How could we Test-Drive Design?

 ---